Parsley is often mistaken for a “garnish” herb. Something to brighten your restaurant dinner plate only to be discarded with the trimmings.

 Another favorite way to enjoy parsley is as a pesto.
-Not only do you get the wonderful nutrition and benefits of parsley, you also get the wonderful qualities of walnuts, garlic, olive oil, paprika and lemon.
-This really is food as medicine!
+Not only do you get the wonderful nutrition and benefits of parsley, you also get the wonderful qualities of walnuts, garlic, olive oil, paprika, and lemon.
+Parsley pesto really is food as medicine!

 We enjoy this parsley pesto on our meats, veggies and even our eggs at breakfast.

 Pesto is a very forgiving mixture.
 If you can’t have nuts or dairy, feel free to omit them and change the recipe as you would like.
 It’s hard to go wrong!

 - 3 large cloves garlic

 - 1/2 teaspoon salt

 - Throw everything in a food processor or blender.
 Blend on high until it forms a smooth consistency.